Skip to main content

 Invalidating cache data

 Each individual mutation endpoint can invalidate particular tags for existing cached data.
-Doing so enables a relationship between cached data from one or more query endpoints and the behaviour of one or more mutation endpoints.
+Doing so enables a relationship between cached data from one or more query endpoints and the behavior of one or more mutation endpoints.

 The invalidatesTags property on a mutation endpoint is used for this purpose.